DavidMetcalfe/COVID-19-in-perspective/README.md

 # COVID-19 in perspective

-Growing weary of the constant panic around COVID-19, I decided to pull some numbers surrounding annual deaths by cause and compare them to the current death total for COVID-19.
-If I'm lucky, this will inspire a bit more cool-headedness and get people to keep this virus in perspective when compared with ailments of far greater severity.
+The intention here is to inspire more cool-headedness and rational discourse by getting people to keep this virus in perspective when compared with other ailments throughout history.
+Yes this virus is dangerous, but it is not the endtimes.

 ## Check it out